 People often ask me what the best bore snake kit is and you’ll find them here.
-We’ve probably used just about ever brand of bore snakes over the years and some are better than others.
+We’ve probably used just about every brand of bore snakes over the years and some are better than others.

-You should use a bore snake after firing your weapon each time.
+You should use the best bore snake after firing your weapon each time.
 However, there’s no comparison when cleaning your gun with good cleaning rods and a variety of good brushes.
 It’s similar to mopping your dirty floor with a cotton mop or getting on your hand and knees and scrubbing it with a bronze brush.

 That’s why in this in this review we’ll be taking a look at some of the newer lesser known brands as well as the big name brands to see how they compare.
 For those that aren’t familiar with bore snakes you can scroll down to the bottom for a brief explanation and history of the bore snake.